-In September 2007, the Company granted 68,130 performance shares to all members of the Board of Directors and essentially all employees during 2007.
-Directors and senior management in the aggregate were granted 23,404 performance shares ("management shares"); all other employees in the aggregate were granted 44,726 performance shares ("employee shares").
+In September 2007, the Company granted 136,260 performance shares to all members of the Board of Directors and essentially all employees during 2007.
+Directors and senior management in the aggregate were granted 46,808 performance shares ("management shares"); all other employees in the aggregate were granted 89,452 performance shares ("employee shares").
 Management shares can vest at the fifth, sixth, seventh or eighth anniversary of the grant date if, for the thirty day period ending on the day prior to the respective anniversary date, the average closing price of a share of the Company's common stock exceeds a defined target price.
-The target price for each anniversary date is equal to the grant date market price (\$20.50 per share) plus \$1.64 for each year since the grant date.
+The target price for each anniversary date is equal to the grant date market price (\$10.25 per share) plus \$0.82 for each year since the grant date.
 Shares will vest only if the target price is achieved and the recipient has remained employed through, or reached normal retirement age before, the anniversary date that the target price is achieved on.
 No shares have vested under these awards.
 In September 2013, employee shares expired without vesting and were cancelled.

 The Company estimated expected forfeitures of 40% for management shares and 35% for employee shares.
 During 2011, the Company revised its estimate of management share forfeitures to 15%, adding \$48 thousand to recorded compensation expense.
 During 2013, the Company finalized its adjustment for employee share forfeitures to 39%, which lowered recorded compensation expense by \$40 thousand.
+In September 2015, the management shares vested, and 37,826 shares were distributed and a final adjustment for management share forfeitures was posted, which reduced compensation expense by \$37 thousand.

-In February 2012, 2013 and 2014, the Company made grants of 66,384, 62,283 and 67,781 non-vested shares to 17, 18 and 22 management employees, respectively.
-The 2012 and 2013 shares vest 25% annually.
-The 2014 shares vest 25% annually; however, if an employee reaches the age of 55, has achieved 10 years of service with the Company and retires, the shares immediately vest.
-The awards were valued at the market price of the Company's common stock on the date of grant (\$10.82, \$13.84 and \$26.01 per share, respectively).
+In February 2013, 2014 and 2015, the Company made grants of 124,566, 135,562 and 79,946 non-vested shares to 18, 22 and 21 management employees, respectively.
+The 2013 shares vest 25% annually.
+The 2014 and 2015 shares vest 25% annually; however, if an employee reaches the age of 55, has achieved 10 years of service with the Company and retires, the unvested shares are not forfeited.
+The first year of vesting for the 2015 shares is on the one-year anniversary of the issue date.
+The awards were valued at the market price of the Company's common stock on the date of grant (\$6.92, \$13.00 and \$15.01 per share, respectively).
 The Company also made grants of non-vested shares to the non-employee members of the Company's Board of Directors.
-The Company granted 14,784, 11,560 and 6,152 shares in 2012, 2013 and 2014, respectively, valued at the market price of the Company's common stock on the grant date (\$10.82, \$13.84 and \$26.01 per share, respectively).
-The shares vest 33% annually.
+The Company granted 23,120, 12,304 and 31,984 shares in 2013, 2014 and 2015, respectively, valued at the market price of the Company's common stock on the grant date (\$6.92, \$13.00 and \$15.01 per share, respectively).
+The 2013 and 2014 shares vest 33% annually, while the 2015 shares fully vest after one year.